ntn-97/ntn-97/README.md

 #### 👋 Hi, I’m Nguyen Trong Nhan
 - 👀 I’m from Da Nang, Viet Nam
 - 💻 I'm a Web Developer.
 I am passionate about creating interactive user interfaces and delivering optimal user experiences.
 With a solid foundation in HTML, CSS, JavaScript and problem-solving skills, I can work independently and effectively in team-work
-- I'm interested in UX/UI, AWS, DevOps, IoT...
+- I'm interested in UX/UI, AI, AWS, DevOps, IoT...
 - 📫 Connect with me:

 Phone: